Premier Ford reverses decision to close Ontario playgrounds amid backlash

 Our regulations will be amended to allow playgrounds but gatherings outside will still be enforced.
 Play outside safely.
 Parents keep your distance & wear masks if you can’t.

-Yesterday, the Ford government announced new restrictions to combat rising coronavirus infections and hospitalizations amid the third wave of the virus.
+The closure of outdoor spaces, including playgrounds, golf courses and basketball courts, was part of the new restrictions announced Friday by the Ford government to combat rising coronavirus infections and hospitalizations amid the third wave of the pandemic.

-The new restrictions include prohibiting interprovincial travel except for essential purposes, shutting down non-essential construction, giving police the power to question people who are outside of their homes and closures of all outdoor recreational amenities.
+Other restrictions include prohibiting interprovincial travel except for essential purposes, shutting down non-essential construction, and giving police the power to question people who are outside of their homes.
+The government also walked back on the latter Saturday.

-Closures of these outdoor spaces, including playgrounds, golf courses and basketball courts, came into effect on Saturday.
+The ban on playgrounds and other outdoor activities left many scratching their heads as evidence has shown that there is a much lower risk of COVID-19 transmission outside.

 Infectious diseases specialist at Trillium Health Partners Dr. Sumon Chakrabarti says shutting down outdoor recreational spaces is not the right move to take.